twio142/searchjump.yazi/README.md

 Press the key of the character will jump to the corresponding entry. if you want to search chiese,for example,search `你好`,you can press `n` or `nh` to search.

+ the `<Space>` key is a special key when you are in sj mode,it will toggle search regular expression that set in opt_search_patterns.